South Dakota Divorce Laws

 You can find more information about divorce, including how spousal support works and the manner in which marital property is divided, in these pages.
 Filing for a receiving a divorce can be a long, emotional process and involves considerable legal work.
 Speaking with a local divorce lawyer should be the first step.

 Divorces can be legally and emotionally stressful -- especially if you've never gone through the process before.
 If you have questions about South Dakota's divorce laws including the process and procedures, you'll want to speak with a divorce lawyer in your jurisdiction.
-You can start the process now by getting a free initial case review at no obligation.
+Get started today by reaching out to an experienced South Dakota divorce attorney.